The River Mile is open to all teachers and students in the Columbia River Watershed in the United States and Canada.

-For groups that have never done field investigations or do not have any existing projects, after participation in the introductory webinar and the ArcGIS training, it is recommended that your first site visits focus on observation skills and getting to know the site.
+For groups that have never done field investigations or do not have any existing projects, it is recommended that your first site visits focus on observation skills and getting to know the site.
 To save time, observation skills can be developed while at school.
 Once a group gets to know their site they are encouraged to develop field investigations or projects of special interest to their group and site.
 You'll want to participate in additional training in project-based learning, field investigations and natural resource field methodology as you move into more in-depth experiences.
+Check out Pacific Education Institute's website for outstanding resources to help you.

 The goal is to have multiple grade levels working with the same site so during each site visit students learn new skills and information.
 Younger students learn observation skills they need when they are working with the more complex investigations in the higher grades.
 If a site is on Lake Roosevelt, National Park Service staff provides assistance and guidance in the development of projects or recommendations for other resources and materials.

 Participation in networking is one of the key components for participation in The River Mile.
-If you haven't already, Like The River Mile's Facebook page.
+If you haven't already, like The River Mile's Facebook page.
 There are actually two of them.
 One is a group the other is a page.
+Also join Wiggio and The River Mile groups.
+This is a great way to communicate with other network participants.
 In addition there are electronic newsletters and webinars.
 Once your registration has been received you should start seeing email notices fairly regularly.
 If you don't start receiving these within a week or so, please contact The River Mile's coordinator.

-All groups provide a GPS location of their site, an ArcGIS online map of their site, and a blog, facebook page or webpage/website about their project(s) or site, which are shared with the world at large through The River Mile's networking tools.
+All groups provide a GPS location of their site.
+If you join by placing your site or school on the Join Us! map, this is already taken care of.
+It is also encourage to create an ArcGIS online map of your site, facebook page or webpage/website about your project(s) or site, which are shared with the world at large through The River Mile's networking tools.
 These tools, which help link projects together, tell the stories of the watershed and show the distribution of participation.

 For students to get the most out of their participation it is recommended that you conduct a minimum of 2 site visits per year with your students.
 These site visits need to be in different seasons as well.
 To really be able to detect changes at your site monthly visits are necessary.
 Your first site visit is an initial descriptive site visit.
 What do you see and where do you see it?
 Your next site visits can be field investigations you or your students design.
 You might also choose to participate in The River Mile Crayfish Study.

-For all of your site visits, data collection is important.
+For all of your site visits, data collection and sharing is important.
 Collect basic water quality samples (temperature, pH, conductivity, turbidity, and dissolved oxygen if you have a meter), identify who uses the site and how (plants, animals and humans).
-Then share your data through your ArcGIS On-line map(s), reports, newsletter articles, webinar presentations, and NatureMapping.
+Then share your data through your ArcGIS On-line map(s), reports, newsletter articles, webinar presentations and other citizen science data sharing projects.

 If you are in NE Washington you might participate in some additional activities such as The River Mile's Natural Resource Career Skills Day, Student Science Symposium or the Balde Eagle Festival.
 If you are not close to these events you might look around your local watershed for similar activities which support your project.